-Now you learnt how to open and query for some data and then manipulation and update them.
-But there are really many more things in ADO which you must know about, one of the most important one among them is called stored procedures and parameterized commands.
+Now you learnt how to open and query for some data and then manipulate and update them.
+But there are really many more things in ADO which you must know about, one of the most important among them is called stored procedures and parameterized commands.

 Refresh method, but I always prefer the first method because of the performance privileges it has over the second one.

 Here, I'll describe first methods for you.
-The following lines of code shows you how to set the input parameters and execute the
+The following lines of code show you how to set the input parameters and execute the

 _ParameterPtr pParam1, pParam2;